Josef Mitterer: Non-dualizing Philosophy of Change

-According to Mitterer these three commonalities are not only prevalent in realistic philosophies; they can also be found at least as residuals or minimal ontologies in postructuralist, relativist or (radical) constructivist theories of knowledge.
+According to Mitterer these three commonalities are not only prevalent in realistic philosophies; they can also be found at least as residuals or minimal ontologies in post-structuralist, relativist or (radical) constructivist theories of knowledge.
 He sums up the various philosophical traditions in a simple statement:

 Either: There are distinctions and therefore we make them (realism) or: We make distinctions and therefore they are (idealism, constructivism).

 In Das Jenseits der Philosophie (The Beyond of Philosophy) Josef Mitterer developed an alternative way of thinking which foregoes the dichotomy between language and reality.
 A description of an object does not refer to the object, but rather starts from the object.
 The object of a description relates to the description of the object like a description so far to a description from now on.
 A new description of the object changes the object into a new object of further description(s).

 Mitterer does not want to deny or overcome the distinctions between language and reality, word and object, between what we talk and what we talk about.
 He is rather interested in when, how and why these distinctions are introduced into our discourse.

 An English translation of Mitterer's books, The Beyond of Philosophy and The Flight from Contingency, is being published on Richard Marshall's philosophy website 3:16 am.